-- 1. The Peer Group's role is to oversee and coordinate the work of the discipline in a fair, unbiased and where possible, evidenced based manner. - 2.
-The Start Team Peer Group's membership is a Head of Discipline (HoD) and 1 lead official from each of 3 coordinating Sub-groups: Mentoring, Upgrading and Allocations. - 3.
-Each Sub-group will consist of 2 active start team officials (L2 or above), who have an appropriate skill set or experience in the work of the Sub-group. - 4.
-One official from each Sub-group will be identified by the HoD as the lead coordinator for that Sub-group and sit on the main Start Team Peer Group. - 5.
-The HoD will be an ex-officio member of each Sub-group. - 6.
-The HoD will lead and coordinate the work of the Discipline, supported by the rest of the Peer Group and Subgroup members. - 7.
-The HoD will represent the Start Team at Scottish Athletics Officials Commission meetings or delegate a lead from one of the Sub-groups to attend in his/her absence. - 8.
-The HoD and Sub-group Member's term of office is 4 years at which time either a new HoD, Sub-group Member is appointed or the previous HoD, Sub-group Member continues for a further 4 years. - 9.
-A HoD or Sub-group Member can only do two consecutive terms of office, after which time they must stand down for at least one term of office.

-Involving more of the team in the work of the Peer Group will:

-- 1. De-mystify the role, providing a better understanding. - 2.
-Encourage a more united and better-informed team of officials - 3.
-Establish a broader support base for the Peer Group structure. - 4.
-Provide an opportunity for officials to develop skills and experience, enabling them to take on leading roles in the future.
+- The Peer Group's role is to oversee and coordinate the work of the discipline in a fair, unbiased and where possible, evidenced based manner. - The Start Team Peer Group's membership is a Discipline Head (DH) and 1 lead official from each of 3 coordinating Sub-groups: Mentoring, Upgrading and Allocations. - Each Sub-group will consist of 2 active start team officials (L2 or above), who have an appropriate skill set or experience in the work of the Sub-group. - One official from each Sub-group will be identified by the DH as the lead coordinator for that Sub-group and sit on the main Start Team Peer Group. - The DH will be an ex-officio member of each Sub-group. - The DH will lead and coordinate the work of the Discipline, supported by the rest of the Peer Group and Subgroup members. - The DH will represent the Start Team at Scottish Athletics Officials Commission meetings or delegate a lead from one of the Sub-groups to attend in his/her absence. - The DH and Sub-group Member's term of office is 4 years at which time either a new DH, Sub-group Member is appointed or the previous DH, Subgroup Member continues for a further 4 years. - A DH or Sub-group Member can only do two consecutive terms of office, after which time they must stand down for at least one term of office.
+Involving more of the team in the work of the Peer Group will: - De-mystify the role, providing a better understanding. - Encourage a more united and better-informed team of officials - Establish a broader support base for the Peer Group structure. - Provide an opportunity for officials to develop skills and experience, enabling them to take on leading roles in the future.